Kmeakin/walrus-report/src/20-reference.md

 ```

 ## Blocks {#sec:reference:blocks}
-A block expression allows sequencing statements.
+A block-expression allows sequencing statements.
 In this respect they are the
 same as *compound-statements* from C or Java, except that they evaluate to a
 final value.
 A statement is either a let-statement, which was described earlier
-in @sec:ref:variables, or an *expression-statement*, which is simply a normal
+in @sec:ref:let-bindings, or an *expression-statement*, which is simply a normal
 expression terminated by a semicolon - this has the effect of evaluating the
 expression for its side-effects and discarding the return value.
 The return
-value of a bock expression is the return value of its trailing expression, or
+value of a bock-expression is the return value of its trailing expression, or
 else `()` if no trailing expression is present.
-Block expressions also follow
+Block-expressions also follow
-the rules of *lexical-scoping*: each variable defined within a block expression
+the rules of *lexical-scoping*: each variable defined within a block-expression
-shadows and previously defined variables of the same name, and go out of scope
+shadows any previously defined variables of the same name, and go out of scope
-at the end of the innermost block expression in which they were defined:
+at the end of the innermost block-expression in which they were defined:

 ```rust
 fn main() {